Installation¶

 For Developers¶

-wheels ship with the external dependencies(Gnuastro library).
+The pygnuastro wheels ship with the external dependencies(Gnuastro library).

-This is done, so that users don’t need to install and setup Gnuastro
+This is done, so that users don’t need to install and setup Gnuastro and can just

-run pip install pygnuastro
+run pip install pygnuastro.

-However, this means deveopers who would like to tinker with the pygnuastro
+However, this means deveopers who would like to tinker with the pygnuastro code are

-in the wheel file.
+tied with the version of Gnuastro in the wheel file.
 This can lead to scenarios

 where a deveoper might want to, say add a python wrapper for a Gnuastro Library fucntion.